Man arrested after trying to stab several in Sydney; 1 hurt

-SYDNEY (AP) — Australian police and witnesses say a knife-wielding man yelling “Allahu akbar,” or “God is great,” has attempted to stab several people in Sydney before being arrested, with one person taken to a hospital.
+SYDNEY (AP) — A knife-wielding man yelling “Allahu akbar,” or “God is great,” attempted to stab several people in Sydney on Tuesday before being restrained by members of the public, with one person taken to a hospital, police and witnesses said.

-Witnesses say the man, wielding a long knife, attempted to stab multiple people near a busy intersection on Tuesday.
+Witnesses said the man was carrying a 30-centimeter (12-inch) kitchen knife as he attempted to stab multiple people near a busy intersection in Australia’s largest city.

 New South Wales state police said in a statement that a man was arrested, and that a woman was taken to a hospital in stable condition.
 It was unclear whether the man stabbed anyone else.